 Terry Bachtold of Strawn, Illinois, has been farming his entire life.
 He grew up with cattle and hogs along with an annual rotation of oats, soybeans, corn and hay.

-He sees cover crops as a return to the old ways through a shorter term, similar rotation system.
-Plus, they are a way to naturally increase organic matter.
+He appreciates cover crops to naturally increase organic matter and values the return to the old ways via a shorter term, similar rotation system.

 “We have come a long way in technology as far as nutrient management, but I think the next leap forward is going to be improving soil through practices like cover crops and no-till,” said Terry.
 “Organic matter is basically what holds the soil together.
 If you don’t have organic matter, you’re not going to raise a crop.”